WPB

 - 24

-A mão dos filhos de Israel prevaleceu cada vez mais contra Jabim, o rei de Canaã, até que eles destruíram Jabim, rei de Canaã.
+A mão dos filhos de Israel prevaleceu cada vez mais contra Jabim, rei de Canaã, até que eles destruíram Jabim, rei de Canaã.

 - 1